Reflections From the SC District Showcase

 June 5, 2024 | Columbia, SC | Convened by SC TEACHER

-For those wanting to learn more about the showcase, reflect on the day’s takeaways, and/or move forward in acting on survey data, here’s a guide through the day’s events and resources.
+Watch this video to experience highlights from the showcase.
+For those wanting to learn more about the event, reflect on takeaways, and/or move forward in acting on survey data, scroll on for a guide through programming and resources from the experience.

 ABOUT THE EVENT